Black 6930 metres, CR77.8/Slope 149

-Exclusivity has not only given The Links an extra mystique, everything about the experience of playing there is distinguished, from the clubhouse to the first tee starting rituals, to the menu at the halfway house.
+Exclusivity has not only given The Links an extra mystique, everything about the experience of playing there is distinguished.
 It adheres to an ethos of high standards and respect for the game’s traditions.
+From the attractive clubhouse to the first tee starting rituals, to the menu at the halfway house, to the fact that each golfer must take a caddie.
 The club has a small membership, and is not open to visitors.
 However, Fancourt hotel guests do have access to a limited number of tee times.

-The course has been in the public eye though and hosted several high-profile international tournaments, most notably the memorable 2003 Presidents Cup match which ended in a spell-binding tie between Gary Player’s International team and a United States team led by Jack Nicklaus.
+The course has been in the global eye a few times on TV, although not recently.
+Among high-profile international tournaments hosted were the memorable 2003 Presidents Cup match which ended in a spell-binding tie between Gary Player’s International team and a United States team led by Jack Nicklaus.
 The European Tour visited for the 2005 SA Open and 2012 Volvo Golf Champions.
-And The Links has hosted the Women’s World Cup.
+And The Links hosted the first Women’s World Cup in 2005.

-The Links is not only a highly challenging golf course – even tour professionals have found it daunting – it is also a pristine environmental habitat, its 18 holes bordered by grasslands and wetlands.
+The Links is not only a challenging golf course – even tour professionals have found it daunting – it is a pristine environmental habitat, its 18 holes bordered by grasslands and wetlands.
 It is a wildlife reserve, without large animals.
-Since 2011 it has retained its designation as a Certified Audubon Cooperative Sanctuary, one of only 905 courses in the world to achieve this global benchmark.
+For 20 years it was part of the Audubon Cooperative Sanctuary programme.
+Fancourt are looking at a golf-centric programme to replace that.

 64 by Nicolas Colsaerts in 2012 Volvo Golf Champions; Jaco van Zyl in 2013 Dimension Data Pro-Am; Ben Eccles in 2016 DiData